-When planning a Borneo holiday, most clients will invariably end up asking the question: ‘What injections do I need for Borneo?’
+When planning a Borneo holiday, most clients will invariably end up asking the question: ‘Do I need vaccinations for Borneo??’
 Thrill-seekers, animal fanatics and sun worshippers alike will have countless reasons to love Borneo.
 But with so much to get stuck in with, it’s really important to prepare yourself properly.
 Mangroves, mountains, jungle canopies, coral reefs and rainforests tend to pose various personal health questions, so allow us to give you a run-down of our general advice for vaccinations and medical advice when travelling to Borneo.

 Disclaimer: We are travel enthusiasts and not Doctors.
 The following is advice is a mixture of our personal experience, advice and information from the NHS.
 Always contact your GP at least 2 months before travelling for the best advice.